-As a pet owner, you know the importance of maintaining your pet's overall health.
-Not only does your pet need a healthy diet and exercise, but he also needs protection against dangerous internal parasites like heartworms, roundworms, and hookworms.
-Using a monthly heartworm preventative like Heartgard can help prevent heartworms, while also controlling roundworms and hookworms.
+As a responsible pet owner, you know the importance of maintaining your pet's overall health.
+Not only does your pet need the basics like a healthy diet and exercise, but your pet also needs protection against dangerous internal parasites such as heartworms, roundworms, and hookworms.
+Using a monthly heartworm preventative like Heartgard Plus can help prevent heartworms while also controlling roundworms and hookworms.

-Although Heartgard and other heartworm medicines require a prescription, we make the ordering process easy.
-At 1800PetMeds, we verify your pet's prescription by calling or faxing your veterinarian and then deliver your pet's medication right to your door!
-Plus, all of our products have a 100% product guarantee, which means you can always count on every product to be of the same exact quality as your veterinarian's office.
-And, our product guarantee on Heartgard even surpasses that of the manufacturer's (Merial)!
+Although Heartgard and other heartworm medicines require a prescription, at 1-800-PetMeds, we make the ordering process easy.
+Our pharmacy department will verify your pet's prescription for you by calling or faxing your veterinarian.
+Then, we'll deliver your pet's medication right to your door!
+Plus, all of our products have a 100% guarantee, which means you can always count on every product to be of the same exact quality as your veterinarian's office.
+And our product guarantee on Heartgard even surpasses that of the manufacturer (Merial)!

 *Reimbursement is up to $500 per treatment for Heartgard product purchase.
 Customer must have purchased Heartgard from us for 9 consecutive months in order to qualify for reimbursement.